Carol Vorderman on ITV”s “Food glorious food”

 We have put a lot of thought into this product as it’s a big claim saying its the hottest curry in the world.
 Although we cannot prove this, what we can say is that this curry is by far and away hotter than anything you can order at an Indian restaurant.

 What makes it the Worlds Hottest Curry?
 Most curries use tomatoes and onions as the base then add chilli, spices, etc to adjust the heat and flavour.
-We use our own Infinity chillis along with Naga chillis (aka Bhut Jolokia/Ghost chilli), two of the hottest chillis in the world.
+We use our super hot chillis as the base, infact the curry is 95% chilli, its like eating the worlds hottest chillis every mouthful!

 Wow, if anything deserves the name Worlds Hottest Curry then this is it.
 As with previous reviewers I am used to very hot curries and I make my own from scratch most weeks, usually involving plenty of nagas and most of my meals contain chilli in some form so you would think I have quite a high tolerance.
 I’ve also tried two other contenders for the worlds hottest curry (Nagaloo and Satan’s Ashes) both of which were very hot but I had no problem finishing.
 None of this prepared me for the onslaught that this little jar would bring.